zym9863/pixabay-mcp/README.md

 ### API Key Setup

 Get your Pixabay API key from [https://pixabay.com/api/docs/](https://pixabay.com/api/docs/) and set it in the configuration above.
+The same key grants access to both image and video endpoints.

 ### Debugging